Aktuell

 Special Qualification Digital Histories, Digital Cultural Studies, Digital Scholarly Editing and Computational Literary Sciences, Digital Data Science, Digital Sociolinguistics

-Lecturer Prof. Dr. Malte Elson
+Lecturer Prof. Dr. Malte Elson, Beth Macartney Clarke

 Time Every Thursday, 12:15-14:00